viamrobotics/docs/docs/tutorials/custom/custom-base-dog.md

 description: "Integrate a custom base component with the Viam Python SDK."
 webmSrc: "/tutorials/custom-base-dog/base-control-dog.webm"
 mp4Src: "/tutorials/custom-base-dog/base-control-dog.mp4"
 videoAlt: "A quadrupedal robot comprised of small servos, black laser cut acrylic, and with ultrasonic sensors for eyes, walks forward, backward, and turns from side to side on a desk.
-Next to it is a laptop with the robot's Control tab on the Viam app open in a browser window."
+Next to it is a laptop with the machine's Control tab on the Viam app open in a browser window."
 images: ["/tutorials/custom-base-dog/base-control-dog.gif"]
 aliases:
   - /tutorials/custom-base-dog/